Inspiration4 successfully reaches orbit in historic first all-civilian mission to space

 Hi, I am Dr. Sian Proctor & I’m a geoscience professor.
 I’ll be launching into space in 8 days w/ my @inspiration4x crew.
 I’m looking forward to capturing amazing views of Earth from our @SpaceX cupola.👩🏾🚀🚀🌏#BlackInGeoscienceRollCall #BiGWeek2021 #BIMS #WomenInSTEM #BiGDiversity pic.twitter.com/bW2MUYBQEVSeptember 8, 2021

-The problem appears to be a downlink communication issue, but the mission is still on track.
-After its three days in orbit, it will return to Earth and splash down in the Atlantic Ocean.
+The problem with the video feed appears to be a downlink communication issue, but the mission is still on track and Resilience is ascending toward its final orbital altitude of 357 miles (575 km) above the Earth's surface.
+Hopefully the feed will be restored before too long and we can get some quality images and video of Earth from inside the transparent bubble dome.

+After its three days in orbit, Resilience and the Inspiration4 astronauts will return to Earth and splash down in the Atlantic Ocean.

-Speaking of, the first stage booster of the Falcon 9, which has flown into space twice before tonight, successfully landed on a SpaceX drone ship off the Florida coast and is on its way back to the mainland.
+Speaking of, the first stage booster of the Falcon 9, which has flown into space twice before tonight, successfully landed on the SpaceX drone ship Just Read The Instructions off the Florida coast and is now on its way back to the mainland.

+With that, the first all-civilian flight into space is underway.
+We'll be following the mission during the week, so stay tuned for more news from SpaceX and Inspiration4.

 - SpaceX: everything you need to know